Occasionally I rediscover the link between overeating and constipation.

 Yes, it is true that I did have 2 days without no bowel movement.
 But on the 3rd day when I did go, for the most part the stool was soft.
 I had a large BM that morning, and second large one that evening.

 These days, most fertilizers don’t contain enough magnesium, and soils are becoming depleted.
 As a result, our foods contain less magnesium.

-It has been estimated that 80% of Americans don’t get enough magnesium in their diets, and many doctors are recommending that their patients take a magnesium supplement.
+It has been shown that most Americans are not getting enough magnesium in their diets, and many doctors are recommending that their patients take a magnesium supplement.

 It is simply a double blessing when taking magnesium not only fills a nutritional need but also helps to keep stools moist.